Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Streamlining Form Module Event Procedures.

-The Existing Form Module Coding Procedure.
+The Existing Form Module Coding Approach

 The Streamlining of Class Module Code.

-Control's Event Procedures on the Form.
+Control Event Procedures on a Form

 End Sub